vimona3ds/diverge-3/docs/features/visual_system.md

 - ✅ All tests use a testable subclass to expose protected/private properties
 - ✅ Tests verify expected behavior for all techniques without actual implementation
 - ✅ Fixed all linter errors in test files
+- ✅ Implemented comprehensive shader code for Metaballs, Reaction-Diffusion, and Lenia techniques
+- ✅ Started implementation of FluidSimulation shaders and simulation pipeline

+## Shader Implementation Details:
+- **Metaballs**: Implemented using inverse-square falloff field function with custom threshold and color mapping.
+Added subtle noise and pulsing effects for a more organic appearance.
+- **Reaction-Diffusion**: Implemented Gray-Scott model with customizable feed and kill rates, discrete Laplacian approximation, and ping-pong buffer technique for simulation steps.
+- **Lenia**: Implemented continuous cellular automata with customizable kernel functions, growth patterns, and visualization options.
+Includes efficient kernel texture generation.
+- **Fluid Simulation**: Implementing NavierStokes equations with velocity and pressure fields, vorticity confinement, and divergence-free projection.
+Using ping-pong rendering for simulation steps including advection, pressure solving, and gradient subtraction.

 ## Next Steps:
-1. Implement the actual shader code for each technique, starting with Metaballs
-2. Create visual node definitions that connect to the node system
+1. Fix the linter errors in FluidSimulation implementation:
+   - Define all missing shader constants (BASE_VERTEX_SHADER, CLEAR_FRAG_SHADER, etc.)
+   - Add missing property declarations (baseMaterial, addForcesMaterial, addDyeMaterial)
+   - Resolve type issues between ShaderMaterial and IShaderMaterial
+2. Complete the Fluid Simulation shader implementation
 3. Implement the remaining visual techniques (feedback loop, fractal noise)
+4. Create visual node definitions that connect to the node system
-4. Add performance optimizations for high-resolution simulations
+5. Add performance optimizations for high-resolution simulations
-5. Create documentation for each technique and its parameters
+6. Create documentation for each technique and its parameters

 ## Development Insights:
 - Using type assertion with `(this as any)` is an effective way to test private properties